Mariners hitting coach Tim Laker trying from afar to keep players in shape during coronavirus shutdown

 Most hitters felt almost regular-season ready when baseball was shut down in mid-March with opening day around 10 days away.
 This time off has removed that feeling.

-“Even if guys are swinging and doing some soft toss and some cages or anything like that, it’s not the same as seeing live pitching,” Laker said.
+“Even if guys are swinging and doing some soft-toss and some cages or anything like that, it’s not the same as seeing live pitching,” Laker said.
 “We were getting really close to being ready, having a full spring training under the belt.
 The biggest thing for hitters is seeing live pitching.
 That’s the biggest challenge is just getting enough live at-bats to feel comfortable once the season starts.
 And now it’s kind of like we have to start that all over again.”

 Ideally, Laker would like another month of spring-training work for his hitters when MLB re-opens, but he probably won’t get that long.

-“I think anything shorter than that would probably — if we went with three weeks, I think you could do it, but I don’t think what you’re going to get on the field is probably quite up to snuff,” he said.
+“I think anything shorter than that would probably — if we went with three weeks, I think you could do it —but I don’t think what you’re going to get on the field is probably quite up to snuff,” he said.
 “If you really want guys to be as close as they could to being ready, I think it’s probably about a month.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.